azooinmyluggage/vsts-docs/docs/pipelines/apps/cd/deploy-aks.md

    - **Kubernetes cluster**: Enter or select the **AKS cluster** you have created.

-   - **Namespace**: Enter your Kubernetes cluster namespace where you want to deploy.
-If you don't have one, enter **dev**.
-This might help a CI/CD scenario where there is a segregation between environments and we can have a limited access tillers to each namespace allowing to segregate staging deploy from production deploy.
-Tiller namespace can be specified in the advanced section of the task or by passing the --tiller-namespace option as argument.
+   - **Namespace**: Enter your Kubernetes cluster namespace where you want to deploy your application.
+Kubernetes supports multiple virtual clusters backed by the same physical cluster.
+These virtual clusters are called namespaces.
+You can use Namespace to create diferent environments like dev/test/staging in the same cluster.

    - **Command**: Select **upgrade** as Helm command.
+You can run any Helm command by using the task and passing command options as arguments.

    When you select the **upgrade** as helm command, the task recognizes it and shows some additional fields.

    - **Chart Type**: Select **File Path** as Chart type.
+You can also specify **Chart Name** which can be a url or a chart name.
+For example: If Chart name is ‘stable/mysql’, the task will run ‘helm install stable/mysql’.

+   Since in our build pipeline we packaged and published the chart, we will use File Path.

-   - **Chart Path**: Enter the path to your Helm chart.
+   - **Chart Path**: Chart path can be a path to a packaged chart or a path to an unpacked chart directory.
 If you are publishing it using CI build, you can pick the file package by clicking on file picker.
 Or simply enter $(System.DefaultWorkingDirectory)/**/*.tgz

+   For example if ‘./redis’ is specified the task will run ‘helm install ./redis’.

    - **Release Name**: Give any name to your release.
 For example **azuredevops**

    - **Arguments**: Enter the Helm command arguments and their values here.
-You could ensure end-to-end traceability from code to deployment for the Helm chart by tagging it with source repository and by using a build-specific tag/Build ID for each deployment  as below:
+In the build pipeline we tagged the container image with $(Build.BuildId) and pushed it to an Azure Container Registry.

+   In the Helm chart you will parameterizes the conatiner image details like name and tag because the same Helm chart can be used for deploying to different environments.
+These values can be specified in the values.yaml file of the chart or be overridden by a user-supplied values file, which can in turn be overridden by --set parameters during helm install or helm upgrade.

+   For our sample app we will pass the following:
     ```
     --set image.repository=$(imageRepoName) --set image.tag=$(Build.BuildId)